 Winner, Astral Artists’ 2010 National Auditions

-Korean-American violinist Kristin Lee has been praised by The Strad for her “rare stylistic aptness” and “mastery of tone and rare mood in a performer of any age.”
-A violinist of remarkable versatility and impeccable technique, Ms. Lee enjoys a vibrant career as a soloist, recitalist, and chamber musician, and is equally noted for her growing reputation in collaborations with various genres of music.
+Korean-American violinist Kristin Lee has been praised by The Strad for her “mastery of tone,” and “one of the most satisfying concerts in years.”
+A violinist of remarkable versatility and impeccable technique, Ms. Lee enjoys a vibrant career as a soloist, recitalist, chamber musician, and educator.

-Upcoming engagements include debut recitals New York’s Merkin Concert Hall and Florida’s Kravis Center, and debuts with the Guiyang Symphony Orchestra of China and the St. Paul Chamber Orchestra.
-Ms. Lee is also curating a program that premieres at Philadelphia’s World Cafe Live, in which she is commissioning composer/performers to write music for the violin and steelpan, guitar, theremin, and carnatic South Indian singing; the program will also be performed at New York’s (Le) Poisson Rouge and on St. Paul’s Liquid Music Series.
-In the 2013–2014 season, she also tours with the Chamber Music Society of Lincoln Center in Kansas, New York, California, Michigan, and Dresden, Germany.
+Ms. Lee’s recent engagements include recitals in New York’s Merkin Concert Hall and Florida’s Kravis Center, and appearances with the Guiyang Symphony Orchestra of China and the St. Paul Chamber Orchestra.
+She recently curated a program that premiered at Philadelphia’s World Cafe Live, in which she commissioned composer/performers to write works for the violin and steelpan, guitar, theremin, spoken word, and carnatic South Indian singing.
+The program was also performed at New York’s (Le) Poisson Rouge.
+Upcoming engagements include a debut performance at the Phillips Collection in Washington, D.C., and solo appearances with the Atlantic and Milwaukee symphony orchestras.
+She also tours with the Chamber Music Society of Lincoln Center, in California, New York, Michigan, and Pennsylvania.

-An accomplished chamber musician, Ms. Lee is a member of The Chamber Music Society of Lincoln Center, following her completion of a three-year residency as a CMS Two artist.
-She has appeared at the Ravinia Festival, Music@Menlo, the Perlman Music Program, Festival Mozaic, Medellín Festicámara of Colombia, the El Sistema Chamber Music festival of Venezuela, the Princeton Festival, and the Sarasota Music Festival.
-She is also the concertmaster of the groundbreaking Metropolis Ensemble, with whom she premiered Vivian Fung’s Violin Concerto, written for her, and which appears on Ms. Fung’s CD Dreamscapes, released for the Naxos label CD in September 2012.
+An accomplished chamber musician, Ms. Lee is a member of the Chamber Music Society of Lincoln Center, following her completion of a three-year residency as a CMS Two artist.
+This season, she makes her debut appearance with the Camerata Pacifica of Santa Barbara.
+She has appeared at the Ravinia Festival, Music@Menlo, La Jolla Festival, Medellín Festicámara of Colombia, the El Sistema Chamber Music festival of Venezuela, and the Sarasota Music Festival, among many others.
+She is the concertmaster of the groundbreaking Metropolis Ensemble, with whom she premiered Vivian Fung’s Violin Concerto, written for her, and which appears on Ms. Fung’s CD Dreamscapes, released for the Naxos label CD in 2012.

-Ms. Lee has received many honors, including 2011 Trio di Trieste Premio International Competition, the SYLFF Fellowship, Dorothy DeLay Scholarship, Aspen Music Festival’s Violin Competition, the New Jersey Young Artists’ Competition, and the Salon de Virtuosi Scholarship Foundation.
+Ms. Lee has received many honors, including awards from the 2011 Trio di Trieste Premio International ￼￼￼￼￼￼￼￼￼￼￼￼￼Competition, the SYLFF Fellowship, Dorothy DeLay Scholarship, the Aspen Music Festival’s Violin Competition, the New Jersey Young Artists’ Competition, and the Salon de Virtuosi Scholarship Foundation.
 She is also the unprecedented First Prize winner of three concerto competitions at The Juilliard School—in the Pre- College Division in 1997 and 1999, and in the College Division in 2007.